Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 NCModernist

 1977 - The Jim and Shirley Hayward House, 260 Glandon Drive, Chapel Hill NC.
 Access through Ridge Lane.
-Commissioned 1976.
+Commissioned in 1976.
 Built by BRW of Carrboro.
-Has been renovated/expanded twice since by other architects.
+Renovated and expanded twice by other architects.
+Photos from the late 1970s by Dail Dixon; aerial from around 2008.
 Sold in 1995 to Barbara Wood and Myra Pratt.
 Sold in 2001 to Fred Emmerson and Lucy Carol Davis.
 Sold in 2007 to Edwin and Harriet Poston.
-As of 2021 still owned by the Postons.
-Photos from the late 1970s by Dail Dixon; aerial from around 2008.
+Sold in 2019 to Brian Jensen and Lisa Rahangdale.

 NCModernist